 Each director selected and confirmed shall serve a two-year term.
 A director designated by a school district shall serve for such term of office as is specified by the school district.
 The Alliance Board considerations and qualifications for appointing 5 members includes: candidate commitment to participate in no fewer than 75% of school board meetings; candidate knowledge of effective organizations and fiscal systems; candidate commitment to visit and be knowledgeable of Alliance schools; candidate background and experience as a successful leader of a school, company or other organization.
+The varied experiences and backgrounds of stakeholders on the School Board of Directors, lend different perspectives and expertise to the effective monitoring of the school in instruction, academic performance, operations, and finance.

-The Board of Directors of Charter School, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
+The School Board of Directors, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
 In accordance with California law applicable to nonprofit public benefit corporations, some of the responsibilities of the Charter School Board may be delegated to committees of the Board or officers of the corporation.